Image above: America builds its Navy. Image right: Independence Hall, Philadelphia. Engravings courtesy National Archives.

-September 1794 - The Whiskey Rebellion occurs when western Pennsylvania farmers in the Monongahela Valley, upset over the liquor tax passed in 1791, are suppressed by 15,000 militia sent by Alexander Hamilton to establish the authority of the federal government to uphold its laws.
+September 1, 1794 - The Whiskey Rebellion occurs when western Pennsylvania farmers in the Monongahela Valley, upset over the liquor tax passed in 1791, are suppressed by 15,000 militia sent by Alexander Hamilton to establish the authority of the federal government to uphold its laws.

 November 19, 1794 - Jay's Treaty is signed between the United States of America and the Kingdom of Great Britain.
-This treaty tries to settle some of the lingering troubles stemming from the American Revolution.
+This treaty tried to settle some of the lingering troubles stemming from the American Revolution.

-The University of North Carolina, at Chapel Hill, becomes the first operating state university in the United States, and the only public university to graduate students in the 18th century.
+January 15, 1795 - The University of North Carolina, at Chapel Hill, becomes the first operating state university in the United States, and the only public university to graduate students in the 18th century.

 October 27, 1795 - The Treaty of Madrid is signed, establishing the boundaries between the Spanish Colonies and the United States.

 November 28, 1795 - The United States purchases peace with Tunis and Algiers by supplying a frigate and over $800,000.

 June 1, 1796- Tennessee is admitted into the Union as the

 July 8, 1796 - The United States State Department issues the first

 July 11, 1796 - Possession of the city of Detroit by the United

 States is taken by terms of the Jay Treaty with Great Britain.